geekpradd/geekpradd.github.io/life/post.md

 I started programming with QBASIC and HTML.
 I could grasp it but I started serious coding only in Class 8.

-I watched a lot of hollywood movies, come class 8.
+I watched a lot of Hollywood movies, come class 8.
 My exact free time memories of class 7 are a bit vague but I do remember reading lots of articles and books.

 I made some better friends.
 One of them was called Pranav.
 He was the only guy who I could relate with to a certain extent (around 30%).
 He watched Hollywood movies, was good at science and we had the same bus.
 But that's where the similarities end.
 He was around 5'10, had a good build and was dark.
 I was the exact opposite.
-But that didn't bother us and we became good friends [Please don't smirk and think of anything related to homosexaulity.
+But that didn't bother us and we became good friends [Please don't smirk and think of anything related to homosexuality.
 The guy has a girlfriend now].

 By class 8, I made some online friends on this site called Quora.
 Quora changed me completely.
 Before that, I used to think that I was very intelligent.
 I was wrong.
 Quora is a question answer site where you ask questions to get answers.
 You can read other people's questions and answers written by other people.
 I learnt a lot about life and became much more aware of the world.